Radford takes on Winthrop in Big South Tournament

 Winthrop Eagles (15-16, 10-8 Big South) vs. Radford Highlanders (18-13, 12-6 Big South)

-The Eagles are 10-8 in Big South play.
-Winthrop ranks ninth in the Big South scoring 29.4 points per game in the paint led by Kelton Talford averaging 15.0.
+The Eagles are 10-8 against Big South teams.
+Winthrop ranks ninth in the Big South with 11.6 assists per game led by Kasen Harrison averaging 3.8.

-TOP PERFORMERS: DaQuan Smith is shooting 42.1% and averaging 13.5 points for the Highlanders.
-Bryan Antoine is averaging 9.3 points over the last 10 games for Radford.
+TOP PERFORMERS: DaQuan Smith is shooting 38.5% from beyond the arc with 2.1 made 3-pointers per game for the Highlanders, while averaging 13.5 points.
+Bryan Antoine is shooting 48.8% and averaging 9.3 points over the last 10 games for Radford.

-Talford is scoring 16.1 points per game and averaging 8.0 rebounds for the Eagles.
-Cory Hightower is averaging 13.5 points and 5.3 rebounds over the last 10 games for Winthrop.
+Harrison is averaging 11 points and 3.8 assists for the Eagles.
+Kelton Talford is averaging 14.4 points over the last 10 games for Winthrop.

 LAST 10 GAMES: Highlanders: 6-4, averaging 64.0 points, 30.4 rebounds, 10.9 assists, 6.7 steals and 2.0 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 63.8 points per game.